 Capsule Profile of Clifton Geathers & Byron Stingly’s Careers with the Steelers

 When the Steelers placed Brett Keisel on injured reserve in 2014, ending his fabulous NFL career, they signed Clifton Geathers to “replace him.”
 Geathers never played a down, and Steel Curtain Rising considered writing an April Fools article titled, “Steelers Resign Clifton Geathers.”
 Then the Steelers actually went ahead and resigned Clifton Geathers….
-Geathers lost weight, and Steelers defensive line coach Johnny Mitchell beamed about Geathers when asked about him after the 2015 NFL Draft.
+Geathers lost weight, and Steelers defensive line coach John Mitchell beamed about Geathers when asked about him after the 2015 NFL Draft.

 - Unfortunately, Geathers got injured in training camp, and still has not played a down for the Steelers.